johanneskastl/ansible-role-ldap_data_kania_ollenburg/README.md

 ldap_data_kania_ollenburg
 =========

-OpenLDAP DIT based on the book by Stefan Kania and Andreas Ollenburg [OpenLDAP in der Praxis](https://www.hanser-kundencenter.de/fachbuch/artikel/9783446463875)
+OpenLDAP DIT based on the book by Stefan Kania and Andreas Ollenburg:
+[OpenLDAP in der Praxis](https://www.hanser-kundencenter.de/fachbuch/artikel/9783446463875)

+The baseDN matches the one from the book, but can easily be overridden to make this work in other demo setups (see below).

 Requirements
 ------------